iMonkey0222/FYP-Project-Coalition-Game/README.md

 # FYP-Project-Coalition-Game
-This is undergraduate's Final Year Project.
+This is an undergraduate Final Year Project.
 * Format:
   * Develop an iPad application
 * Target: